SJTU-IPADS/HEDB/docs/type-1.md

 Then you can install PostgreSQL or MySQL inside the CVM.

-Finally, make sure you are using an SSH tunnel to communicate with the CVM and PostgreSQL.
+Finally, make sure you are using an SSH tunnel to communicate with the CVM and PostgreSQL/MySQL.

 In order to prevent data breach from the untrusted storage, you can use Linux `dm-crypt` for convenience.